dell/jlt/README.md

 Johnson-Lindenstrauss transforms, random projections, and randomized Hadamard transforms in python 3.x

-Supports linear mappings and radial basis function (rbf) mappings (a.k.a.
+Supports linear mappings and radial basis function (RBF) mappings (a.k.a.
 Random Fourier Features) that reduce dimensionality while preserving the square of the $\ell_2$-norm between points with bounded error.

 Created by:
 [Ben Fauber](https://github.com/benfauber), Dell Technologies, 02Apr2023